 If symptoms persist

 If your symptoms are still happening a month after the trauma, you might be suffering from post-traumatic stress and could benefit from treatment.
-Several different therapies have proven to be effective in treating PTSD.
+Several therapies have proven to be effective in treating PTSD.
 These include trauma focussed CBT (TFCBT), eye movement desensitisation and reprocessing (EMDR) and emotional freedom techniques (EFT).
 The NHS does not recommend medication as drugs an ineffective treatment for PTSD.